A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Using a nonlocal symmetry to determine a Darboux integrating factor

-In \cite{Nosjde2021} the authors proposed a new way of determining Darboux polynomials present in the integrating factor of polynomial vector fields in two variables: The basic idea is to construct another polynomial vector field such that its first integral is a Darboux integrating factor of the original vector field.
+In \cite{Nosjde2021} the authors proposed a new way of determining Darboux polynomials present in the integrating factor of plane polynomial vector fields: The basic idea was to construct another polynomial vector field such that its first integral is a Darboux integrating factor of the original vector field.
 In this section we will show how to adapt this idea to the current problem.